- The Civic Impact of Journalism

 The AuSud Blog

 The central aim of the AuSud Media Project is to facilitate Sudanese Australians in the development of their own voice.
 As part of this goal, participants of the AuSud Media Project are working on an AuSud Blog - a space where those who have been through the training can share their insights and perspectives to a wider audience.
-Go to THE GAZELLE: Afro-Australian Voices to read their work.
+To read their work please go to THE GAZELLE: Afro-Australian Voices blog (inactive since 2014).

 Black Saturday: In the Media Spotlight